CCBlueX/LiquidBounce/.github/CODING_STANDARDS.md

 `net.ccbluex.liquidbounce`

-*   If others send us their own code outside of GitHub and agree with an implementation into LiquidBounce's codebase, we put their work into different root packages.
+If others send us their own code outside of GitHub, want an own root package and agree with an implementation into LiquidBounce's codebase, we put their code into different root packages.

 Example:

 `net.vitox` instead of `net.ccbluex`

  Links: